quantified-uncertainty/squiggle/.github/ISSUE_TEMPLATE/pl.md

 ---
-name: Regarding the programming language
+name: Regarding the programming language (the `squiggle-lang` package)
-about: Interpreter, parser, syntax, semantics, and including distributions
+about: Anything concerning distributions/numerics, as well as the interpreter, parser, syntax, semantics
 labels: "programming language"
 ---